-If you have any LLN concerns please contact the College so we can discuss your needs and make arrangements for appropriate support.
-You can also request to be tested orally for the boat or PWC Licence test.
-Please make arrangements with the College to obtain this service.
+If you have any LLN concerns please contact NMC so we can discuss your needs and make arrangements for appropriate support.
 Additional fees apply.

-12 - 15 year old's completing boat licence training
+12 - 15 year old's completing boat training

-- A parent or legal guardian is required to accompany a Young Adult (12-15 years old) to the course and consent to the young adult obtaining the boat or PWC licence by signing the guardian declaration on the licence application form provided at training venue by the College.
-On completion of the licence ID and documentation process, which is completed at the beginning of the theory session, the parent or legal guardian may opt to leave the young adult in the care of the College Trainer.
-All trainers with the College are required to complete working with children checks.
+A parent or legal guardian is required to accompany a young person to the course and consent to the young adult completing the training by signing the NMC's guardian declaration form.
+The parent or legal guardian may then opt to leave the them in the care of the Trainer.
+All trainers with NMC are required to complete working with children checks.

-- Parent/Guardians must make arrangements for the picking up times for the Young Adult with the trainer prior to leaving the training venue.
-All duty of care is taken by the Trainer and the College to ensure their safety and security.
+Parent/Guardians must make arrangements for the picking up times with the trainer prior to leaving the training venue.
+All duty of care is taken by the Trainer and NMC to ensure their safety and security.

 Parent/Guardians are responsible for ensuring that their Young Adult/s act responsibly, are attentive and abide by instructions given during training.

-- If the Young Adult/s have any concerns he/she should raise them immediately with the Trainer.
+If a young person has any concerns he/she should raise them immediately with the Trainer.

-- Parent/Guardian must inform the trainer of any health or learning disabilities of the Young Adult prior to commencement of the training.
+Parent/Guardian must inform the trainer of any health, physical or learning disability which may impact on the training of the young person prior to commencement of the training.

-- Special conditions may apply to certain courses and programs.
-If special conditions apply they will be detailed within the course/program information and within the enrolment confirmation details.
+Special conditions may apply to certain courses and programs.
+If special conditions apply they will be detailed within the course/program information and the enrolment confirmation details.

-- Smoking is not permitted on College training vessels or within shore-based venues.
+Smoking is not permitted on NMC training vessels or within shore-based venues.

-- Students are warned before going out in the boat that any variance from trainer instructions, negligence, unsafe or dangerous practice on the vessel may immediately end the session with the student forfeiting moneys paid.
+Participants are warned before going out in the boat that any variance from trainer instructions, negligence, unsafe or dangerous practice on the training vessel may immediately end the session with the course fees forfeited.

-- First aid supplies and support are available.
-Any injury sustained on the College vessel or at a training venue should be reported to the Trainer and College immediately.
+First aid supplies and support are available.
+Any injury sustained on the College vessel or at a training venue should be reported to the Trainer and NMC immediately.

-- Vessel breakdown - Even with a continual maintenance regime, the vessel may at times breakdown.
+Vessel breakdown - Even with a continual maintenance regime, the vessel may at times breakdown.
 Often the trainer can fix the problem 'on the spot' or make arrangements for the use of another vessel.
-If not, practical training will be rescheduled by the College and at a time suitable for us both.
+If not, practical training will be rescheduled by NMC at a time suitable for both parties.
 Refunds are not available, only rescheduled training times.

-- Obligation to render assistance.
-From time-to-time the College maybe required to render assistance to another vessel in need during a practical training session.
+Obligation to render assistance.
+From time-to-time a situation may occur requiring the Trainer to render assistance to another vessel in need during a practical training session.
 Should this situation arise students must obey the instructions of the Trainer.

-Weather conditions - If the trainer feels for safety reasons that practical training should not proceed the training will be moved to a shore-based alternative (if applicable) or rescheduled to another date which is both suitable for the College and the students affected.
+Weather conditions - If the trainer feels for safety reasons that practical training should not proceed the training will be moved to a shore-based alternative (if applicable) or rescheduled to another date which is both suitable for NMC and the participants affected.

 Refunds and transfers